"The 8 Phases of EMDR Therapy

 3. In developing a target for EMDR, prior to beginning the eye movement, a snapshot image is identified that represents the target and the disturbance associated with it.
 Using that image is a way to help the client focus on the target, a negative cognition (NC) is identified a negative statement about the self that feels especially true when the client focuses on the target image.
 A positive cognition (PC) is also identified a positive self statement that is preferable to the negative cognition.

 The 8 Phases Of EMDR Therapy Phase 1: History taking (assessment of readiness).
-Phase 2: Incorporates learning and practicing of distress tolerance skills (coping skills) to control intense emotions that are coming up ...The 8 Phases Of EMDR Therapy
+Phase 2: Incorporates learning and practicing of distress tolerance skills ...The 8 Phases Of EMDR Therapy